imc0/nso-get-data/README.md

  - `-h` or `-help`
    Print a short help message explaining these options and exit.

+ - `-q`
+   Output fewer messages (but still output warnings and errors).
+In `-write` mode a successful run doesn't produce any output.

  - `-ssh [USER@]ADDR[:PORT]`
    Access the Android device using SSH protocol.
 The *USER@ADDR* syntax is used exactly as in normal SSH; as an extension to the syntax you may also